 - Are our operations keeping up with the business we are generating?
 Are we effectively delivering on the promise we are selling?

 Having a plan is a smart strategy.
 Building a plan where the sales and marketing teams are aligned is a better one.
 The connection - and regular dialogue - will make the work of both teams more efficient and effective.
-Check back soon for part three to learn what Sesame Street can teach us about the effectiveness of sales and marketing alignment.
+Check back soon for part three to learn what Sesame Street can teach us about sales and marketing alignment effectiveness.